Energy Usage, GHG Reduction, Efficiency and Load Management Manual

 - Data Management: A guide to identifying the components of brewery energy usage, establishing key performance indicators and goals, managing energy and carbon footprint data, and benchmarking energy efficiency and GHG reduction progress toward goals.

-- Best Practices: Guidance on best practices to conserve energy and reduce GHG emissions within the craft brewers segment with a focus on opportunities in the brewing process, packaging, warehousing, utilities and food service/events.
+- Best Practices: Guidance on best practices to conserve energy and reduce GHG emissions within the craft brewer segment with a focus on opportunities in the brewing process, packaging, warehousing, utilities and food service/events.

 - Onsite Energy Reduction: An overview of drivers for on-site energy and GHG reduction and example projects.